ZenyWay/opgp-service/README.md

 confining the cryptographic material in a dedicated thread.

 ## cryptographic material is encapsulated
-client code manages proxies of the openpgp keys, each key proxy includes a handle (reference) to the corresponding openpgp key.
+client code operates on mere proxies of the openpgp keys, not the latter. each key proxy includes a handle (reference) to the corresponding openpgp key.

 the handle is a unique cryptographically secure random string,